RCasatta/hashchain/Readme.md

 ## Now what?

-Use [timelock](https://github.com/petertodd/timelock) from Todd_Taki to create a timelock by manually change the config file:
+Use [timelock](https://github.com/petertodd/timelock) from Todd/Taki to create a timelock by manually change the config file:

-Use the second element (eg. `ca8884437d8e80a4408ae87ec0a83519ee12deb105ea349b0ae72e0086ce907c`) in the first line produced by the program to initialize the `iv`.
+* Use the second element (eg. `ca8884437d8e80a4408ae87ec0a83519ee12deb105ea349b0ae72e0086ce907c`) in the first line produced by the program to initialize the `iv`.
-Use the first element of the last line (eg. `4000000`) to set `i` and `n` use the second element of the last line (eg. `229353d77959b733ec6d2fa974fc1330b65e902990dc0e85d40061f3ef1c3d68`) to set the `midstate`
+* Use the first element of the last line (eg. `4000000`) to set `i` and `n`
+* Use the second element of the last line (eg. `229353d77959b733ec6d2fa974fc1330b65e902990dc0e85d40061f3ef1c3d68`) to set the `midstate`